DuduMonkey/reflection-js/README.md

 Although there are no classes in JavaScript, therefore the term "reflection" wouldn't be very accurate, this is an attempt to bring some of the features from languages like C# and Java to JavaScript.

 ## Getting Started
-Install the module with: `npm install require-js`
+Install the module with: `npm install --save require-js`

 ```javascript
 var reflection = require("reflection-js");